nokia-wroclaw/innovativeproject-network-evolution/README.md

 ## METRICS
 ### Operators View
 ![GitHub Logo](/screenshots/operator_view.png)
 Allows you to view all gathered data in regard to any chosen operator.
 The main plot shows how many machines with a specific software the operator had in his network in the chosen interval of time.
-The standard interval is 1 year.
+The standard interval is 2 years.
 The plot can be interacted with and any lines can be turned off and on to allow for easier viewing of changes in the amount of specific software installed.

 ### Migrations
 ![GitHub Logo](/screenshots/migrations.png)